dgtlmoon/changedetection.io/README.md

 **Get your own private instance now!
 Let us host it for you!**

-[**Try our $6.99/month subscription - unlimited checks and watches!**](https://lemonade.changedetection.io/start) , _half the price of othr website change monitoring services and comes with unlimited watches & checks - no restrictions!_
+[**Try our $6.99/month subscription - unlimited checks and watches!**](https://lemonade.changedetection.io/start) , _half the price of other website change monitoring services and comes with unlimited watches & checks!_